ros-controls/roscon2022_workshop/README.md

 The structure of the repository follows the flow of integrating robots with ROS2 and those are the following steps:

+intro -- 30 min

-1. 📑 Setting up hardware description for *ros2_control*
+1. 📑 Setting up hardware description for *ros2_control* -- 1h

    1. 🗒 Setting up URDF using XACRO for a robot
    2. 📝 Extending robot's URDF with `<ros2_control>` tag

-2. 🖥 Using *Mock Hardware* plugin for simple and generic testing of the setup (and how it can save you ton of time and nerves)
+2. 🖥 Using *Mock Hardware* plugin for simple and generic testing of the setup (and how it can save you ton of time and nerves)  -- 30 min

    1. 🛠 How to setup *Mock Hardware* for a robot?
    2. 🔩 How to test it with a of-the-shelf controller?

 3. ⚙ Getting know the roles of the main components of *ros2_control* framework: *Controller Manager*, *Controllers*, *Resource Manager* and *Hardware Interface* -- 30 min

-4. 🔬 Introspection of *ros2_control* system
+4. 🔬 Introspection of *ros2_control* system  -- 30 min

+------------------- lunch ---------------------

-5. 💻 Simulating your hardware using Gazebo Classic and Gazebo
+5. 💻 Simulating your hardware using Gazebo Classic and Gazebo -- 30 min

-6. 🔃 Getting familiar with the lifecycle of controllers and hardware and how to use it
+6. 🔃 Getting familiar with the lifecycle of controllers and hardware and how to use it  -- 15 min (presentation)

 7. 🤖 How to write a hardware interface for a robot